greenlion/FastBit_UDF/README.md

 The FastBit UDF won't overwrite files, so you have to unlink files you create You also don't want to waste disk space on a bunch of intermediate files you don't need

+**Note**: For safety purposes this tool will only remove files that end in **.fcsv** by default.
+If you want to be able to unlink any files from the filesystem, change
+#define SAFE_UNLINK 1
+to
+#define SAFE_UNLINK 0
+in fb_udf.h

 ```
 +---------------------------+
 | fb_unlink("/tmp/out.txt") |